Skip to content

 10. Reports through standardised reporting systems?

-The company's sustainability report has been prepared in accordance with the GRI Standards core option.
+The company's latest sustainability report has been prepared in accordance with the GRI 1: Foundation 2021 requirements.

 • P